alfaloo/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd doctor / patient in the mediCLI system.
+* `list` followed by `delete 2` deletes the 2nd doctor / patient in the MediCLI system.
 * `patient John` followed by `delete 1` deletes the 1st patient in the results of the `patient` search command.
 * `doctor Steve` followed by `delete 2` deletes the 2nd doctor in the results of the `doctor` search command.